vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

  ## Consolidating messaging - IO

-Even if pregeal specifies that putputs be collected and then sent in as inputs at start of ext super-step.
+Even if pregeal specifies that outputs be collected and then sent in as inputs at start of ext super-step.
 I can totally see all this simply reduced to a plain function call.

  `exec(Vec<inMsg>) -> Result<OutMsg>`

   - Collect input messages _(mail box is with Pregel)_ per node
   - Each superstep
     - call each node and collect it's output
-    - Either serially or paralelly
+    - Either serially or parallelly
   - When Scale is massive like Google's
     - Central storage of all message data, unbounded memory
     - Best to have each Node store in/out msgs